codr7/g-fu/README.md

 _
 ```

 `switch` may be used to combine multiple branches.
-The specified value is injected into each condition and the trailing expression returned if the condition is true.
+The provided value is injected into each condition and the trailing expression returned if the condition is true.

 ```
   (switch 2